skupperproject/skupper-example-kafka/README.md

 To see the client code, look in the [client directory](client) of this project.

-## Cleaning up
+## Step 9: Cleaning Up

-To remove Skupper and the other resources from this exercise, use the following commands.
+To test remove Skupper and the other resources from this exercise, use the following commands.

 _**Private:**_